A Poem by Mike Garner

 Joseph married an Egyptian woman and Moses married a Midianite.
 Both men are examples of marrying across linguistic and geographic boundaries; they were both multi-lingual and multi-cultural.
 Historically Joseph is Israel’s first wise man and Moses their first prophet.
 Abraham is referenced as a prophet but his status as a prophet is revealed through the life of faith that is his story.
 The latter prohibitions of Nehemiah and Ezra were cruel acts of nationalist power forced upon the people in a setting that itself was a failure.

-Although promises of land fill hope pieces, the land eventually grows into an ideal spiritual reality and (Mt.
-Zion) the hill called a mountain is only 2, 510’.
+Although promises of land fill hope pieces, the land eventually grows into an ideal spiritual reality.
 Zion in the prophets will reach a height beyond any mountain in the world.
 The mountain of God will be in Israel and the spiritual reality of God’s revelation will fill the earth.

 In days to come